-If you choose to answer the query yourself, take time to prepare your message and use plain language that cannot be misconstrued or taken out of context.
+If you decide that you can handle the query on your own, take time to prepare your message, if one is needed, and use plain language that cannot be misconstrued or taken out of context.

-If you have sought Medical Protection's advice, we can liaise with the journalist on your behalf, agree a statement with you, if one is needed, and issue it to the journalist(s).
-We can also deal with any follow-up enquiries and liaise between you and the publication.
+If you have sought Medical Protection's advice we can liaise with the journalist on your behalf, agree a statement with you, if one is needed, and issue it to the journalist(s).
+We can also deal with any follow-up enquiries and be the liaison between you and the publication.

 Always assume that anything you say to a journalist could be published, nothing is "off the record."
+Our advice is, if you don't want to see it in print, don't say it.